When I first got back into wild camping, I didn’t have a special camp cookware set. I just used the lightest pot in my kitchen.

 This is the camping cook set that I use.
-At about $14, it is super cheap (see, you don’t need expensive gear to go camping!).
+It is ridiculously cheap (see, you don’t need expensive gear to go camping!).
 Part of the reason that it is so cheap is because it’s made from aluminum.
 Have no fear – the CDC says there is no need to worry about eating food cooked on aluminum camp pots.

 Aluminum means that the set is really lightweight.
 The entire set weighs 0.57lbs (258grams).
 Just the two pots weigh 0.36lbs.